 The Zambezi River is full of photographic potential, a place for photographers of all levels to lose themselves in.
-While floating down the river on a boat cruise, there’s plenty reason to raise the camera – the sunrises and sunsets , and the golden light they shed on the river and its banks in between; the elephant herds and other wildlife in the reserve across from us; the elusive otters and leopards and less elusive hippos and crocodiles wading around you in the water.
-Along with wildlife and land (and water) scape photography, you can practice your portraits, on friends, family, and other travel partners, with the Zambezi in the background.
+While floating down the river on a boat cruise, there’s plenty reason to raise the camera whether that's for the sunrises and sunsets , and the golden light they shed on the river and its banks; the elephant herds and other wildlife in the reserve across from us; and even the elusive otters and leopards and less elusive hippos and crocodiles wading in the water.
+Along with wildlife and land (and water) scape photography, you can practice your portraits, on friends, family, and other travel partners, with the Zambezi as your backdrop.

-Our guides will be on board to take care of everything else, pointing out the different bird species and special subjects you might miss.
-They'll make sure you're at the right place at the right time… And they'll be on hand with coffee and biscotti (or your drink of choice) when you're taking a break.
+Our guides will be on board to take care of everything else, pointing out different bird species and special subjects you might miss.
+They'll make sure you're at the right place at the right time and they'll be on hand with coffee and biscotti (or your drink of choice) when you're taking a break.

-For a different view, take to the river on a canoe and capture the mini rapids and river life close up.
+For a different view, take to the river on a canoe and capture the mini rapids and riverine life close up.

-If food photography is your thing, there are many different settings in which to try your hand at capturing cuisine and the art of dining , as served by the Royal Chundu chefs – whether on a private picnic , at a romantic dinner on the deck at Island Lodge or River Lodge, a lunch cruise on the river, or a breakfast buffet, tea beside a campfire, and the seven different courses of our special Zambian tasting menu.
+If food photography is more your thing, there are plenty of opportunities to capture cuisine and the art of dining , as served by the Royal Chundu chefs.
+This could be on a private picnic , a romantic deck dinner, a lunch river cruise, or while enjoying the seven different courses on our special Zambian tasting menu.

 Consider adding a day trip to Victoria Falls onto your photographic adventure, for a chance to capture the Smoke That Thunders for yourself.

 Discover more about the photographic scene at Royal Chundu on our blog's photography archive.